gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

 You can also clone the repository through VS Code with `Clone Git Repository...`.

-## 4. Install Graphviz
+## 4. Install system dependencies

-Graphviz is not a Python package, so uv does not install it.
+Some required components are not Python packages, so uv does not install them.
 Use the command for your operating system:

 ### Windows with Chocolatey